Kevin-RB/Quickmart/README.md

 ```bash
 /npm start
 ```
-The proyect will open in the browser.
+The proyect will open in the browser, enjoy 🔥.
-Enjoy 🔥.